 - 1. The quizzer follows all the applicable guidelines for "What Makes an Answer Correct." - 2.
 For questions labeled with the Chapter Analysis Answer Introductory Remark, the quizzer gives only the Chapter Analysis answers required by the question. - 3.
 For questions requiring Chapter Analysis individuals and/or geographical locations: - a.
 A quizzer may include the correct title of an individual or geographical location (e.g., Lord Jesus Christ, John the Baptist, King David, etc.). - b.
 A quizzer may include irrelevant connecting words between individuals and/or geographical locations.
-Those connecting words do not have to be found within the Chapter Analysis or in the Scripture portion. (e.g., If the answers were "Euodia" "Syntyche," a quizzer could answer correctly with "Euodia plus Syntyche," or "Euodia and Syntyche," or "Euodia with Syntyche," etc. It would be incorrect to answer "Euodia and I plead with Syntyche.")
+Those connecting words do not have to be found within the Chapter Analysis or in the Scripture Portion. (e.g., If the answers were "Andrew" "Simon," a quizzer could answer correctly with "Andrew plus Simon," or "Andrew and Simon," or "Andrew with Simon," etc. It would be incorrect to answer, "Andrew went to find his brother, Simon.")